 In a wireless ecosystem, all existing technologies and their spectrum usage will be registered and kept in a database in each area.
 A new wireless access point will have to consult with the database and make sure it does not interfere with existing systems.
-Simply, if a wireless device (AP) want to use a particular bandwidth within 6GHz range, it has to check if anyone else is already using that spectrum.
-If required bandwidth is not occupied, AP can initiate to setup wireless node.
+Simply, if a wireless device (AP) wants to use a particular bandwidth within the 6GHz range, it has to check if anyone else is already using that spectrum.
+If the required bandwidth is not occupied, AP can initiate to setup wireless node.

 4K QAM schemes

 Wi-Fi 7 supports 4K QAM modulation schemes which increase data rate for users close to the access points and allocates capacity efficiently for other users/devices.